Renana Brooks, PhD, is' a clinical psychologist

 go.'
 This was one of many curious, almost petulant statements offered in

 lieu of actually presenting a case.
-I've made up my mind, I've said in
+I've made up my mind,

 speech after speech, I've made myself clear.
 The repeated statements became